A Survey on 3D Egocentric Human Pose Estimation: 3D Egocentric Pose Estimation Methods

-Several methods \cite{egoglass,sceneaware,doublediscrete} have tried to account for this \textbf{occlusion} problem. \textbf{\textit{EgoGlass}} \cite{egoglass} addressed a solution for low-visible joints.
-They proposed a solution that utilizes body part information for enhanced pose detection, particularly in occlusion scenarios.
-The 2D module includes branches for 2D heatmap and body part information prediction.
-The 3D module uses a pseudo-limb mask concept to address occlusion challenges in real-world images.
-The 3D module also serves as an autoencoder for joint heatmaps, aiming to achieve robust 3D body pose estimation and encoding uncertainty in 2D predictions from multiple views. \cite{sceneaware} also worked with problems like highly occluded region, closely interacting with the scene in egocentric pose estimation.
-The proposed method introduces an egocentric depth estimation network for predicting scene depth maps behind the human body using a wide-view egocentric fisheye camera, addressing occlusion caused by the human body through a depth-inpainting network.
-Additionally, a scene-aware pose estimation network was presented for 3D pose regression. \cite{doublediscrete} utilized a Vector Quantized-Variational AutoEncoder (VQ-VAE) to predict and optimize human pose, addressing the challenge of obscured lower body appearance in egocentric views.
-By leveraging a codebook learned from extensive human pose datasets, the method significantly improved generalization performance.

-\textbf{\textit{xR-EgoPose}} \cite{xregopose}, an innovative encoder-decoder architecture was introduced to enhance accuracy considering the \textbf{differences in resolution between upper body and lower body}.
-This model addresses resolution differences in upper and lower body poses from monocular images captured by VR headset cameras.
-The dual-branch decoder handled uncertainties in 2D joint locations by first generating 2D heatmaps and then using an autoencoder to regress 3D poses.
-However, this method struggles when hands fall outside the camera's range.
+\textit{EgoGlass} \cite{egoglass} solves the \textbf{occlusion} problem by leveraging body part information for improved pose detection.
+The 2D module incorporates branches for heatmap and body part prediction, while the 3D module employs a pseudo-limb mask approach to handle occlusion in real-world images.
+This module also functions as an autoencoder for joint heatmaps, enhancing 3D body pose estimation and capturing uncertainty in 2D predictions across multiple views. \cite{sceneaware} introduces an egocentric depth estimation network for predicting scene depth maps behind the human body using a wide-view egocentric fisheye camera, addressing occlusion caused by the human body through a depth-inpainting network.
+Additionally, a scene-aware pose estimation network was presented for 3D pose regression. \cite{doublediscrete} used a Vector Quantized-Variational AutoEncoder (VQ-VAE) to predict and optimize human pose, addressing the challenge of obscured lower body appearance. \textit{xR-EgoPose} \cite{xregopose} and \textit{SelfPose} \cite{selfpose} uses an encoder-decoder architecture designed to improve accuracy in capturing upper and lower body poses from monocular images obtained via VR headset cameras. \cite{xregopose} employs a dual-branch decoder to address resolution discrepancies between the upper and lower body.
+It handles uncertainties in 2D joint locations by initially generating 2D heatmaps and subsequently using an autoencoder for 3D pose regression.